SimonBrandner/oblichey/README.md

 installing manually.
 I am relatively open to contributions for other packaging formats.

+## Usage

+You can use `oblichey-cli help` to see the available commands.
+Everything should be straightforward - you scan a new face, (use the test feature to check everything is fine), and you are good to go.

 ## Development

 For development you are going to need Nix (the package manager not the OS)